-ATTC Quarantine Toolkit
+ATTC Pandemic Toolkit

 Social Distancing does NOT equal Social Isolation

-The ATTC Quarantine Toolkit is like any other toolkit; you will find things you use frequently and others that you never use.
+The ATTC Pandemic Toolkit is like any other toolkit; you will find things you use frequently and others that you never use.
 Please take what works for you, share whatever you find helpful and leave the rest.

 Cheer Cards for Seniors

-The pandemic quarantine has been especially challenging for our elders in senior communities as they are not allowed visitors, even family members.
+The pandemic has been especially challenging for our elders in senior communities as they are not allowed visitors, even family members.
 While protecting them from COVID, the isolation and lack of human contact is causing mental distress and depression.

 The Common Threads Cheer Cards project sends hand written notes that include a cheerful message, a riddle or joke and a Word Search puzzle to brighten their day and provide mental stimulation.

 We are seeking donations of new, generic note cards, with envelopes for the Cheer Cards project.
 If you have cards to donate, please email: email@example.com